Command Reference

 - If it finds an Automation Studio project file (.apj), then the folder is treated as a full project.
 The user has the option to initialize LPM by importing the libraries that are currently in the

-is created from the .lby file, and is prepared for publishing. - If none of the above are found, LPM is initialized as a stand-alone package manager.
+package.jsonis created from the .lby file, and is prepared for publishing. - If none of the above are found, LPM offers to bootstrap a starter AS project, or you can decline the prompt to initialize the directory as a stand-alone package manager.

 LPM install

-command fetches one or more specified packages, along with their full dependency tree.
+The install command fetches one or more specified packages, along with their full dependency tree, syncs them into the project’s Logical View, and deploys them to any configurations registered via lpm configure.

-This command can also be run without any package arguments; it then installs all packages already configured in the package.json
+This command can also be run without any package arguments; it then installs, syncs, and deploys every package already configured in the package.json file.
+This is the canonical way to hydrate a freshly cloned project.

 LPM uninstall